 At the left of the screen is a Netflix-like sidebar that lets you search for content or choose from your preselected profiles.

-Which devices can I watch it on?
+Which devices can you watch Disney Plus on?

 With a Disney Plus subscription you can watch up to four different shows on four different devices at once -- whether they are on the go (with offline downloads supported) or on TV at home.

 Voice commands worked well on Apple TV, Fire TV and Roku in directing us to the show title or the Disney service in general.
-Apart from crashing Fire TV when the app wasn't yet installed voice searches worked every other time.
+Apart from crashing Fire TV when the app wasn't yet installed, voice searches worked every other time.

-Should you get it?
+Should you get Disney Plus?

-For Disney's legions of Star Wars, Marvel and Pixar fans who want to enjoy those movies, and their extra features, the service is easily worth the monthly fee.
+For Disney's legions of Star Wars, Marvel and Pixar fans who want to enjoy those movies, and their extra features, the service is easily worth the relatively low monthly fee.
 The same goes for parents who want their kids to enjoy Disney's myriad family movies and TV shows.
 And ditto for anybody who wants to follow the latest adventures of.